Jiaqi Li

 Structural Labor Gender

-This paper documents novel findings that Black women in the U.S. experience child penalties in a way that fundamentally differs from those faced by White women.
-The child penalty in employment is half as large for Black women (10%) compared to White women (30%).
+This paper documents novel findings that Black women in the U.S. experience child penalties in ways that fundamentally differ from those faced by White women.
+The child penalty in employment is one-third as large for Black women (10%) compared to White women (30%).
 Educated, high-wage, married Black women return to the labor market almost immediately after childbirth.
-This racial difference in the labor-leisure tradeoff is driven by subjective expectations: Black households face a higher probability of layoff in the labor market, as well as higher probabilities of separation, divorce, and not getting remarried.
-Using a structural life-cycle model, I show that high-ability Black women use labor market attachment for self-insurance, while sacrificing their own leisure to maintain high levels of parenting time.
-This generates lower observed penalties in wages and labor force participation, but larger unobserved penalties via sacrificed leisure.
+This racial difference in the labor-leisure trade-off is driven by subjective expectations: Black households face higher probabilities of layoff in the labor market, as well as higher probabilities of separation, divorce, and not remarrying.
+Using a structural life-cycle model, I show that high-ability Black women use labor market attachment for self-insurance while sacrificing their own leisure to maintain high levels of parenting time.
+This generates lower observed penalties in wages and labor force participation, but larger unobserved penalties through sacrificed leisure.
 Counterfactual simulations reveal that equalizing marriage probabilities and layoff shocks can close up to 75% of the racial gap in child penalties in employment.
 Welfare improves primarily through increased leisure for Black women.
 These results highlight the importance of uncertainty and dynamic household choices in explaining persistent racial gaps in female labor supply and child penalties.

 Child Development Structural Labor

-This study explores the impact of parental time investment on children's human capital development, with a particular emphasis on distinguishing between maternal and paternal contributions.
-Using household data from the PSID time diary and Child Development Supplement, our empirical analysis reveals significant heterogeneity and endogeneity in paternal time investment.
-To quantify these effects, we employ a dynamic factor model framework to estimate the production function for children's human capital, focusing on cognitive and health outcomes.
+This study investigate the impact of fathers’ time investment on children’s human capital development.
+Using household data from the PSID time diary and Child Development Supplement, we document significant heterogeneity in paternal time investment.
+To quantify these effects, we employ a dynamic factor model framework to estimate the production function for children’s human capital, focusing on cognitive and health outcomes.
 To address the endogeneity of parental time investment, we implement a control function approach that leverages local labor demand shocks as instruments.
 Our counterfactual analysis demonstrates that equalizing paternal time investment across different stages of child development can significantly reduce inequalities in cognitive and health outcomes by adolescence.
 Specifically, equalizing paternal time during both early and middle childhood leads to a 22 percent reduction in cognitive disparities and a 49 percent reduction in health disparities.
-These findings underscore the pivotal role of paternal time investment in shaping inequalities in children's human capital development.
+These findings underscore the pivotal role of paternal time investment in shaping inequalities in children’s human capital development.

 Development Economics Climate Economics Child Development Structural Labor